corda/corda/docs/source/api-contract-constraints.rst

 Using Signature Constraints in transactions
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Signature Constraints are used by default by the ``TransactionBuilder`` for any issuance transactions if the app attached to it is signed.
+If the app is signed, Signature Constraints will be used by default (in most situations) by the ``TransactionBuilder`` when adding output states.
 This is expanded upon in :ref:`contract_constraints_in_transactions`.

+.. note:: Signature Constraints are used by default except when a new transaction contains an input state with a Hash Constraint.
+In this
+          situation the Hash Constraint is used.

 .. _app_versioning_with_signature_constraints: